kendkhong/qa-automation-coding-challenge-solutions/CodingChallenge.Tests/README.md

 3) The HTML page from the 'Get Github Repos' application has number of elements

+## Why we use Gherkin?

+- Gherkin is a business readable domain specific language
+- Gherkin represents tests in a natural language, not code
+- Gherkin is line-oriented and uses indentation to create structure
+- Gherkin uses keywords such as Feature, Scenario
+- Gherkin localized in 40+ spoken languages (French, Japanese, etc.)

 ## Why we use Specflow?

 - Specflow help to bridge the communication gap between the domain expert and the developer
 - Specflow represents behavior of the system to create more readable web automation
 - Specflow defines a living document system where source code exist in source control system and specification exists alongside source code

 ## Why we use Page Object Model?